 Liquidating a company may be necessary if the company is insolvent, no longer needed as a consequence of a restructuring project, or has served its purpose as a result of a termination of its business operations.
-The process of winding up a company’s affairs helps settle outstanding debts and distribute any surplus assets to its shareholders, consequently dissolving the company.
-Liquidations are complex processes which involve meticulous navigation through various pre-liquidation and post-liquidation stages.
+Liquidations are complex processes which involve meticulous navigation through various pre-liquidation and post-liquidation stages, including opting for the best suited dissolution process.
 It is crucial to follow all applicable procedures to protect stakeholder interests as well as making sure that all mandated steps are seen to thereby avoiding legal, financial and reputational repercussions.

-In Malta, there are three main types of liquidations, namely:
+In Malta, there are four main types of liquidations, namely:

 At PwC we focus on voluntary winding up procedures.
 However, it is important to understand what happens once a company is placed into liquidation, as well as the role of the liquidator.